 How exactly are statisticians shaping Hollywood movies?
 They’re contributing in three big ways:

 The film industry is a high-risk game, in that a large investment must be made up-front to create a film, with a great deal of uncertainty on the actual return on that investment (ROI).
 But statisticians and data analysts are helping to shrink that risk, armed with big data and cutting-edge analytics technology.

-In his recent article “Hollywood’s Best Supporting Actors,” freelance writer Robert Bain notes the work of statisticians and researchers who have helped to predict a film’s success before the first scene is ever filmed.
+Freelance writer Robert Bain, notes in his article “Hollywood’s Best Supporting Actors,” the work of statisticians and researchers who have helped to predict a film’s success before the first scene is ever filmed.

 Bain cites the work of New York University statistics professor Jeffrey Simonoff in developing a statistical model that predicts a film’s box office grows earnings prior to its release, as well as statistical learning methods proposed by Jehoshuah Eliashberg of the University of Pennsylvania’s Wharton Business School, that identify scripts that should be selected for production.

 However, this number-crunching has its limits.
 While numbers don’t lie, feelings don’t either.
 While statistical models can generally predict whether a film will succeed in the general market, their ability to predict the most extreme blockbuster hits and flops is not perfectly honed, yet.
 That magical feeling or connection we have to movies isn’t something that can easily be calculated.

 2. What’s an Oscar Worth?
 There’s a Stat for That